xebiarohan/Java-9/README.md

 ```

   Characteristics :
-           i) cant add null value, it will give NullPointerException.
+           -> cant add null value, it will give NullPointerException.
-           ii) cant add more values to the list, it will give UnsupportedOperationException.
+           -> cant add more values to the list, it will give UnsupportedOperationException.
-           iii) can add value only at the time of initialization.
+           -> can add value only at the time of initialization.

  2 Immutable Set
 ```java